danxfreeman/precision_ag/README.md

 6).
 Assess model performance with `perf = pipeline_assess(...)`.

 * pred: image-level predictions returned by `pipeline_test`
-* stress_test, ns_test: paths to test set zip files
+* stress_test, ns_test: paths to zip files containing stress and no_stress test set images
-* perf_save: path to csv file to which model performance metrics will be appended (defaults to `'/Results/Performance.csv'`)
+* perf_save: path to csv file to which model performance metrics will be appended (defaults to `'Results/Performance.csv'`)

 > `Performance.csv` automatically updates itself on every run of `pipeline_assess` and documents performance metrics and test set paths.
 Review `Log.csv`and `Performance.csv` to ensure that each model was trained and tested with the correct image sets.